E-L-T/light_redis_cache/README.md

 :warning: **Do not to use it in production !** :warning:

-The aim of this gem is to understand of Redis work and how to implement a redis client to cache data.
+The aim of this gem is to understand how Redis work and how to implement a redis client to cache data.
 It can replace `Rails.cache` to connect to Redis in a Ruby on Rails application.

 ## Installation